giuthas-teaching/HY-ultraluento2026/README.md

-# presentation_template
+# Sovelletun fonetiikan ultraluento

-Latex presentation template
+Ultraäänen käyttö puheentutkimuksessa ja biopalautteena.

+Kalvot löytyvät [täältä](kalvot.pdf).

-(c) Pertti Palo 2023
+(c) Pertti Palo 2026
 CC-by-nc-sa - see [License](LICENSE.md) for terms for using my content and slides for references to images used under academic fair use.